 The Oxford Pumpkin Festival is a celebration of food: creatively encouraging people to think about the food they throw away, challenging preconceptions and teaching new skills.
 The Festival programme is here.

-Every year, 2/3 of people throw out there pumpkin instead of eating it!
-Read on for yummy recipes and tips to get you squashing your food waste.
+Every year, 2/3 of people throw out their pumpkin instead of eating it!
+Read on for yummy recipes and tips to get you to squash your food waste.